Plain English Breakdown

 Limits and Unknowns

-- The program only works if there is money in the state budget for it.
+- The bill only provides funding if there is enough money in the state budget.

-- It does not specify how much money each tribe will receive or what services they must provide.
+- It does not say how much money each tribe will get, just that it depends on what the state decides to fund annually.